A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Scenario 1: User non-overlap Item non-overlap

 Many researchers have proposed improved approaches based on this idea.
 Hao et al.~\cite{DBLP:conf/fuzzIEEE/HaoZL16} proposed that the number of shared tags between domains was limited and it was a waste to discard domain-dependent tags.
 They proposed an Enhanced Tag-induced Cross-Domain Collaborative Filtering (ETagiCDCF) algorithm to explore domain-dependent tags.
 It first grouped domain-dependent tags into clusters based on their co-occurrences with shared tags.
 The cross-domain user-to-user and item-to-item similarities were computed on these tag clusters.
 Zhang et al.~\cite{DBLP:conf/ijcnn/ZhangH0019} proposed that although there were a limited number of shared tags between domains, two non-identical tags in two domains might be semantically related.
 They proposed a cross-domain recommendation approach with semantic correlations in tagging systems (SCT).
 It utilized word2vec to analyze all tags and generated continuous vectors to capture contextual information and semantic similarities between tags.
 Both the intra-domain similarities and inter-domain similarities between users and items can be computed based on tags' semantic similarities.

 Instead of constructing the similarity matrices between users and items, Fang et al.~\cite{DBLP:conf/icdm/FangGLLL15} proposed to construct a tag co-occurrence matrix that captured the interrelatedness among tags.
 Then the rating matrix in each domain was tri-factorized into three parts, that is, the tag co-occurrence matrix, the user latent factors for tags, and the item latent factors for tags.
 The factorization process was optimized by forcing the generated co-occurrence matrix to be as close to the constructed co-occurrence matrix as possible.
+Liu et al.~\cite{DBLP:journals/corr/abs-2202-04920} recently extended this method by treating user/item features as bridges to link domains instead of utilizing tags.
+The rating prediction module jointly combines users'/items' IDs, historical ratings, and reviews to generate their general embeddings and perform recommendations based on the embeddings.
+The embedding attribution alignment module treats each dimension of an embedding as a certain kind of attribution.
+Both vertical and horizontal alignments are equipped to reduce the domain discrepancy and transfer consistent useful knowledge across the source and target domains.